Why Am I So Angry? How Depression And Anger Are Connected

 Seeking therapy

 Psychotherapy under the guidance of a mental health professional can also be an effective way to change the habits of thought that make you feel irritable, angry, and hostile.
+You can find help either in one-on-one settings or with therapists who run support groups.
 Researchers have found evidence that cognitive-behavioral therapy (CBT) can reduce persistent anger.
 In addition, CBT is a well-supported treatment for depression, so it might also benefit your other symptoms.

 Many individuals appreciate the convenience of online therapy.
 If you struggle with motivation because of your depression, you may be better able to stick to a regular course of therapy when you can connect online instead of in person.
 Attending therapy over the Internet through a platform like BetterHelp can allow you to process your feelings of anger in a familiar, comfortable setting.